 Despite this, the initial offer from the treating doctor was for oral analgesia only, as per protocol.
 After becoming hysterical on first administration and vomiting the second dose, David was charted for IV analgesia.
 When David later returned home from the hospital, his mum explained that “he refused all analgesia, even that which he would normally take with little argument prior to hospitalisation.”

-Treating pain is perhaps the most important task when a patient presents to the ED.
-Treating pain in children with developmental disabilities brings its own challenges.
+Treating pain is perhaps the most critical task when a patient presents to the ED.
+Treating pain in children with developmental disabilities brings its challenges.
 There can be issues with

 - Recognising pain,